drphilmarshall/GettingStarted/README.md

 For a video tutorial that should (hopefully) get you from git newbie to being able to submit a pull request, please follow [this YouTube link](https://www.youtube.com/watch?v=2g9lsbJBPEs).
-The [GitHub help pages](https://help.github.com/) are aussi very good.
+The [GitHub help pages](https://help.github.com/) are also very good.

 ## FAQ